“Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.” Ephesians 5:15-16

 Passing Down the Stories

-“Peace on Earth, and goodwill towards men,” these are some of the gentle aspects of Jesus, but as we remember the Christ Child, may we also recollect that we are not honoring any ordinary babe; Jesus came to bring peace to earth, yes, but the Scriptures clearly state that He also came to bring a sword to our world, and even to His own mother’s soul:
+The lyrics from the well-loved Christmas hymn, “Peace on earth, and goodwill towards men,” reflect some of the gentle aspects of Jesus.
+But as we remember the Christ Child, may we remember that although Jesus came to bring peace to earth, the Scriptures clearly state that He also came to bring a sword to our world and even to His own mother’s soul:

-Jesus Himself told His disciples of the oncoming persecution and how simply believing in Him will force them to give their own lives as a sacrifice for their faith:
+Jesus Himself told His disciples of the oncoming persecution and how simply believing in Him would force them to give their own lives as a sacrifice for their faith:

 This prophecy of Jesus came true, and millions of courageous Christians have given their lives for their faith down through the ages since the death of Jesus.
 It is impossible to know each of their stories, but thankfully, I do know some.
-We tried to pass some of these stories down to our children, and one of my favorites is St. Lucia.
+We tried to pass some of these stories down to our children, and one of our favorites is the story of St. Lucia.

 Since she is remembered at Christmastime, on December 13, I would love to share her story with you:

 When her fiancée learned of her betrayal, he turned her over to the Roman authorities.
 She was tried and found guilty.
 The customary sentence for a woman without a dowry was life in a brothel.
-They couldn’t move her, however, so they brought materials for a fire and stacked them around her.
+Legend says they couldn’t move her from the spot where she was standing, so they brought materials for a fire and stacked them around her.
 When the fire would not light, a soldier ended her brave life with a spear.

-Below is a wonderful recipe by the wonderful Phyllis Stanley for delicious Pepparkakor cookies!
+Click HERE for the delicious recipe by the wonderful Phyllis Stanley for delicious Pepparkakor cookies on our website!

-St. Lucia day is now a National holiday in Sweden.
-It is wonderful to watch each year’s celebration on the internet.
+St. Lucia Day is now a national holiday in Sweden.
+It is delightful to watch each year’s celebration on the internet.
 I am thankful they remember her brave life.